 This is where you analyse the keywords that each icon needs to represent, and then try to create the right visual representation or metaphor for those words.
 You’ll have to distill down the simplest images and symbols associated with the concepts you need to communicate.

 Consider also whether you’re designing for a company intranet, or an international, publicly available site.
 If it’s the latter, will there be cultural differences in the symbols you choose to represent an idea?
 Pick something to base your icon on that is universally recognized.
 Also, try to avoid obsolete imagery.
 The ‘Save’ icon that is represented by a 3.5” floppy disk is still being used long after the real-world object has been phased out.

-The sizing of your icons in your elearning have some effect on the amount of detail you can put in your design, but in any case, less is more.
-The purpose of an icon is to be immediately readble, so adding too much detail or complicated designs will only make your icons harder to read.
+As mentioned above, the size the icon will be used at will have some effect on the amount of detail you can put in your design, but in any case, less is more.
+The purpose of an icon is to be iconic, so adding too much detail or complicated designs will only make your icons harder to read.
 Even when creating icons in an illustrative style, the symbol should still be easily recognized and understood.
 The more iconic your images are, the less time and brainpower your learners will need to spend on understanding what the icon is communicating.